decker-edu/decker/test/decks/poll-deck.md

 - Click the arrow icon to login to save poll results.
 - Press `a` to toggle the poll state opened/closed
 - Timed polls will automatically close
+- Press `t` to toggle poll results.
+- Drag results box to new location if needed.

 ## Dashboard